Rainbow Brite: Fourth Generation: Playmates Toys

 The fourth Rainbow Brite generation (2009–2010) was the 25th anniversary release and was accompanied by a series of web-episodes produced by Animax Entertainment that were available to stream on www.RainbowBrite.com., which no longer exists.
 The master toy license belonged to Playmates Toys and their line of Rainbow Brite toys was expected to be in stores in the fall of 2009.
 Production delays saw the line actually debut in stores on December 24 of that year, which of course missed the 2009 holiday shopping season.

-The line's initial product release only included three plastic fashion dolls (Rainbow Brite, Tickled Pink, and Moonglow) and three plastic horses with rooted manes (Starlite, Sunriser, and Shimmer).
-A larger 15" Rainbow Brite doll was also produced.
-The line initially omitted the Color Kids altogether in favor of a more sky-power oriented storyline.
-The packaging art hinted at a possible Stormy doll to come, though yet again she never arrived.

-The Playmates line never caught on with its target audience.
-Most retailers refused to carry the line and those that did saw stock run out by July 2010.
-If any reorders were placed, they were not in quantities that justified continued production.
-The line was only on the market for about seven months and was not available in all of the Contiguous United States.

-In the Fall of 2010 three Sprite dolls appeared at retail in Mexico.
-These included Twinkle (a renamed Twink) for Rainbow Brite, Nite Sprite for Moonglow and Twilite for Tickled Pink.
-These were already in production when US retailers dropped the line.
-The fourth generation saw a number of licensed products similar to the third generation, some in the original Gen 1 style and some in the new Gen 4 style.
-This included mostly clothing and stationary, plus a small bicycle.
-The final products during the fourth generation came from Madame Alexander, and included a traditional Madame Alexander-style Gen 1 Rainbow Brite doll with Twink, as well as Gen 4-style plush dolls of Rainbow Brite and Tickled Pink.

 Feeln

 A three-part animated miniseries was launched on November 6, 2014 by Video On Demand site Feeln.
 The reboot showcased updated character designs for the cast, and starred Emily Osment as the voice of Rainbow Brite and Molly Ringwald as the voice of Dark Princess.
 The second episode was shown on November 13, 2014 and the series concluded on November 20, 2014.